frankxsu11ivan/Amazon_Vine_Analysis/README.txt

 the purpose of this analysis is to become familuar with big data and using Spark. eventaully psuhing results from Spark to pgAdmin via an AWS RDS instance

-This pseudo project analyizes the Amazo This data is music reviewsn reviews written by members of the paid Amazon Vine program for bias toward favorable reviews from Vine members.
+This pseudo project analyizes the Amazon This data is music reviewsn reviews written by members of the paid Amazon Vine program for bias toward favorable reviews from Vine members.

 D1 Deliverables:
 ***An Amazon Review dataset is extracted as a DataFrame